tgstation/tgstation-server/.github/CONTRIBUTING.md

 ### Development Environment

-You need the Dotnet 2.1 SDK to compile the main server and command line programs.
+You need the Dotnet 2.1 SDK and npm>=v5.7 (in your PATH) to compile the server.
 In order to build the service version you also need a .NET 4.7.1 build chain

 The recommended IDE is Visual Studio 2017 which has installation options for both of these.